doobah/icepack/README.md

 * Enums are serialized as their underlying integral type.
 * `nuint` and `nint` are not supported.
 * `span` and other exotic types are not supported.
+* Boxed value types are not supported.
+* Serializing delegates is not supported.
 * The compatibility version indicates which other versions of the Icepack serializer are able to deserialize the output.

 # Other Features